sixfeetup/scaf/{{cookiecutter.project_slug}}/README.md

 You are now ready to edit the code.
 The app will be automatically reloaded when its files change.

-To stop the local kubernetes cluster once you are done working:
+To delete resources created by Tilt once you are done working:

+       $ tilt down

+This will not delete persistent volumes created by Tilt, and you should be able to start Tilt again with your data intact.

+To remove the cluster entirely:

        $ kind delete cluster --name {{ cookiecutter.project_slug }}